Listed in: Psychology, as PSYC-338

 Requisite: PSYC 220, 221, or permission of the instructor.
 Limited to 15 students.
 Fall semester.
 Professor Demorest.

-If Overenrolled: Priority given to Psychology majors by seniority and to those who pre-register.
+If Overenrolled: Priority given to students who have pre-registered.